 Knocking down your morale when you’re first starting out is a bad way to kickstart your long-term motivation.

 You need a REALISTIC wake-up call, not a ‘scare you straight into a panic’ type of score.

 So which exam to take?
 Ideally you’d take AAMC test after AAMC test.
-But all they’ve published so far is one unscored sample full-length and a ONE scored full-length exams (1 is a new free practice exam).
+But all they’ve published so far is one unscored sample full-length and FOUR scored full-length exams (1 is a new free practice exam).

 And so I advise my students as follows: (exams ranked/linked on my MCAT Resources Page)

 - Take the unscored AAMC sample test when first starting.
 Use as a baseline, but DON’T REVIEW.
 Or, use the free full length exam offered by Blueprint.
 This will allow you to save your unscored AAMC for later.

 - Work through other company exams during the study process.
-Next-Step is the highest recommended by students who’ve already tested (see my ranked MCAT resources).
+Next-Step/Blueprint and Altius are the highest recommended by students who’ve already tested (see my ranked MCAT resources).

-- Take the AAMC scored exam 2 weeks prior to your real exam on the same day/time as your exam.
+- Take the AAMC scored exam weekly during phase 3 on the same day/time as your exam.
 For example, testing at 8am on a Saturday?
 Take your AAMC full lengths at 8am during phase 3.
 This gives you a solid week to review each exam, and a full month to orient yourself to the AAMC style.

 Taking additional exams

 Once you've taken that first exam and gotten into a study schedule you'll want to improve based on what you learn from the exams.

-Watch my 80-minute ‘All About MCAT Full Lengths’ workshop video to see exactly what to do to improve on each full length
+Read 3 Steps to Raising Your MCAT Scores With Full Length Practice Tests to see exactly what to do to improve on each full length.